Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 | Customer Information     | 🔒 Not Allowed    |
 | Inventory Data           | 🔒 Not Allowed    |

-#### Explanation:

-Finance team members can view and analyze financial summaries to generate reports and track performance.
+The finance team members can view and analyze financial summaries to generate reports and track performance.
 They are restricted from editing orders or accessing customer-specific data to preserve data privacy and ensure auditability.
 This separation of duties enhances financial compliance and reduces the risk of conflict of interest or internal fraud.

 ---